+We continue our disciplined underwriting approach to grow on a very selective basis and exit lines where margins are unacceptable.
+In 2013 we further developed and built out our new businesses, including our North American construction, crisis management, political risk and surety businesses.
+In addition, we grew our high and medium return business by 10% and reduced our lowest return businesses by 4%.
 We continue to focus on those lines of business that we believe provide the best return on capital, including the writing of selective new business and remaining committed to the underwriting actions necessary to improve our margins.
-For 2013, initial indications are consistent with current market conditions described above.
+For 2014, initial indications are consistent with the fourth quarter market conditions described above.